fol2/3DNamePlate/README.md

 outer dimensions and border width.
 Set `photoframe_thick` to control how high the frame protrudes from the base.
 The thickness is measured upward from the bottom so it can be raised or recessed using the `photoframe_z_offset` parameter.
-The internal slot is centered on this thickness and extends just above the frame so it overwrites any overlapping base material.
-Its size is slightly larger than the frame opening, controlled by `photoframe_slot_margin`.
-This lets a printed photo slide in even when the frame merges with the plate.
+A square slot is subtracted from inside the frame so a printed photo can slide in.
+The slot starts at the bottom of the frame and reaches slightly above the top to clear any overlapping base material.
+Adjust `photoframe_slot_depth` to control how far down it cuts and `photoframe_slot_penetration` for how much it extends above the frame.
+The slot can also be widened using `photoframe_slot_margin` for an easier fit.